Potato (Blackadder): Plot

-Blackadder seeks out Rum who, despite being both legless and ramblingly insane, he employs as captain for the voyage, bringing Baldrick and Percy along as well.
-On the evening before setting off, Blackadder visits the court once again, along with Rum and Baldrick, and Nursie, is quite taken with the captain, agreeing to marry him once he returns.
-Once their journey starts, Blackadder reveals his real plan: sailing to France for a few months, then go back home and falsely claim to have sailed to the Cape of Good Hope.
-Rum then admits that the plan is very fortunate, as he does not know the way to the Cape of Good Hope, and intended to resort to his usual trick of "circling the Isle of Wight until everybody gets dizzy".
+Blackadder seeks out Rum, who, despite being both legless and ramblingly insane, he employs as captain for the voyage, bringing Baldrick and Percy along as well.
+On the evening before setting off, Blackadder, along with Rum and Baldrick, visits the court once again, and Nursie is quite taken with the captain, agreeing to marry him once he returns.
+Once their journey starts, Blackadder reveals his real plan: sailing to France for a few months, then going back home and falsely claiming to have sailed to the Cape of Good Hope.
+Rum then admits that the plan is very fortunate, as he does not know the way to the Cape of Good Hope and intended to resort to his usual trick of "circling the Isle of Wight until everybody gets dizzy".
 Unfortunately, after sailing for three days, they run into a serious problem; Rum does not know how to get to France either, and in fact does not know how to navigate at all.

-Blackadder suggests a member of the crew will know how to navigate, but Rum reveals that with the exception of Blackadder, Percy and Baldrick, there is no crew on the ship, stating opinion is divided on having a crew being standard maritime practise.
-Specifically, "all other captains say it is", and Rum says it is not.
+Blackadder suggests a member of the crew will know how to navigate, but Rum reveals that with the exception of Blackadder, Percy and Baldrick, there is no crew on the ship, stating opinion is divided on having a crew being standard maritime practice.
+Specifically, "all other captains say it is", and Rum says it is not (possibly he was confused with the word crew for cruel).

 Utterly lost, they sail for six months, having run out of food and water and reduced to drinking their own urine (joining Rum, who has been "swigging his with abandon" even before the water ran out) when their ship finally runs aground.
 Unfortunately, rather than returning to England, they have arrived on a tropical island with lava streams, mangroves and cannibalistic natives.

-Two years later, they somehow land back in Britain, and return to meet the Queen, though they reveal to Nursie that her beloved Captain Rum was eaten by natives, and she is given his beard as a memento.
-When Blackadder then brings up the subject of marrying the Queen, he finds that in their absence, she has become completely fed up of explorers, having spared Raleigh execution only because he "blubbed on his way to the block", and has had him reduced to serving as the stick in a game of ring toss.
+Two years later, they somehow land back in Britain, and return to meet the Queen, though they reveal to Nursie that her beloved Captain Rum was eaten by natives and she is given his beard as a memento.
+When Blackadder then brings up the subject of marrying the Queen, he finds that in their absence, she has become completely fed up with explorers, having spared Raleigh execution only because he "blubbed on his way to the block", and has had him reduced to serving as the stick in a game of ring toss.
 When she demands a souvenir from his travels, Blackadder offers Queenie a stick that, when thrown away, comes back.
 She is displeased until she witnesses an offhanded throw of the boomerang return and strike Percy in the back of the head.
-Having been commanded to also present Melchett and Raleigh with a gift, Blackadder offers a bottle of "fine wine" (which is actually Baldrick's urine), which Blackadder states is in "inexhaustible supply".
+Having been commanded to also present Melchett and Raleigh with a gift, Blackadder offers a bottle of "fine wine" (which is actually Baldrick's urine), which he states is in "inexhaustible supply".